OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 * `cilk_sync` indicates that all spawned children must complete before proceeding.
 * `cilk_for` identifies a loop for which all iterations can execute in parallel.

 The parallel version of the code can be compiled and tested using the OpenCilk compiler.
 On **Linux* OS** one invokes the OpenCilk compiler using the `clang` or `clang++` commands.
-One compiled, the program can be run on the local machine to tested for correctness and measure performance.
+One compiled, the program can be run on the local machine to test for correctness and measure performance.
 If the parallelization of the original (correct) serial program contains no ***race conditions***, then the parallel program will produce the same result as the serial program.

 The OpenCilk tools can be used to debug race conditions and scalability bottlenecks in parallelized codes.
-Verifying the absence of race conditions is particularly important when writing parallel code.
+Verifying the absence of race conditions is particularly important as such errors can lead to non-deterministic (and often buggy) behavior.
 Fortunately, OpenCilk provides the ***cilksan race detector*** which can identify all possible race conditions introduced by parallel operations when a program is run on a given input.
-Using the OpenCilk tools, the programmer can identify possible race conditions in their parallel code and correct them using a combination of **reducers,** locks, and recoding.
+With the help of OpenCilk's tools, one can identify and resolve race conditions through the use of **reducers**, locks, and recoding.

 ## Example: Quicksort

-Let us illustrate the process of parallelizing an existing serial code by walking through an example wherein we shall introduce parallelism into a serial implementation of ***Quicksort*** ([<span class="underline">http://en.wikipedia.org/wiki/Quicksort</span>](http://en.wikipedia.org/wiki/Quicksort)).
+Let us illustrate the process of parallelizing an existing serial code by walking through an example wherein we shall expose parallelism in a serial implementation of ***Quicksort*** ([<span class="underline">http://en.wikipedia.org/wiki/Quicksort</span>](http://en.wikipedia.org/wiki/Quicksort)).

 Note that in this example we use the function name `sample_qsort` in order to avoid confusion with the Standard C Library `qsort` function.